kineticdata/peripherals-netsuite/handlers/netsuite_custom_record_search_v1/README.md

 [Search]
   Additional basic search parameters.
 This value must be a JSON array.

+[Columns]
+  Define the columns to return with the request.

 [Preferences]
   Preferences passed to the search. e.g. pageSize